CougarCS/CougarCS-Docs/docs/web-dev/discord-bot/command-breakdown/imports.md

 title: Imports
 sidebar_position: 1
 ---
+These are the common imports that are necessary for implementation of each command:

     ```ts
-    // these are the common imports that are necessary for implementation of each command

     import { Command } from "../../interfaces/Command";
     import { createEmbed } from "../../utils/embeded";
     import { commandLog, sendError } from "../../utils/logs";
+    ```

-    // specific imports catered to each command will follow the same pattern:
+Specific imports catered to each command will follow the same pattern:

+    ```ts
     import { export1 } from "module-name";
     import { export2, export3 } from "module-name";
     ```